jakeacquadro/Tetris/README.txt

 the array and is called when it can no longer move down.

 Constants contains all of the constants used throughout the program.

-KNOWN BUGS:
-The red long piece will sometimes stack on top of other pieces at the top when the game ends.